jaspector

 Most construction in unincorporated Rich County requires a building permit, including new residential construction, commercial construction, additions, remodels, detached garages, electrical work, and agricultural structures.

+Not all construction work requires a permit in unincorporated Rich County, UT.
 The following work is generally exempt: One-story detached accessory structures (tool sheds, playhouses) not exceeding 200 square feet with no electrical, plumbing, or mechanical connections; Fences not exceeding 7 feet in height; Retaining walls not exceeding 4 feet in height measured from bottom of footing (unless supporting a surcharge); Platforms, decks, and walks not more than 30 inches above finished grade; Painting, papering, tiling, carpeting, cabinets, counter tops, and similar finish work; Minor repairs.
 Note: Even for exempt structures, all zoning setback, height, and land-use rules apply.
 Any structure with electrical, plumbing, or mechanical connections requires a permit regardless of size.
 Confirm exemptions with Building Inspector or Bear Lake Regional Commission.
+When in doubt, confirm with the local building department before starting work.